 For restaurants in particular, it’s likely that the branding and colour scheme of the sign/logo has been specifically designed to reflect the kind of cuisine on offer.
 This should be no different when designing the interiors.
 Whether it’s fresh and healthy, rich and indulgent, American or Thai, give customers an experience that’s memorable and relevant to your brand and they are more likely to visit again.

 The walls and ceiling of your interior represent an opportunity to showcase your brand and apply the points raised throughout this article.
 You can experiment with materials, textures, and colour to create a truly unique and memorable feature.
-From slatted panel systems incorporating natural wood to the industrial feel of brick or concrete and the impact of an unusual 3D wall, the options are endless and they don’t have to break the bank or take an age to install.
+From slatted panel systems incorporating natural wood to the industrial feel of brick or concrete the options are endless and they don’t have to break the bank or take an age to install.
 All of the Vtec decorative wall and ceiling solutions have been designed to fit within any interior seamlessly and without fuss.